The cyclic logic of paradox

 (3) Man is not acting like a real man.

-This woman has set up a no-win situation for herself and the man.
+This mentality sets up a no-win situation for both the woman and the man.

 Paradox: Be spontaneous